Hajneken/react-nights-hynek-zemanec/README.md

 [Styled Components](https://www.styled-components.com/) have been used for styles as it brilliantly solves all scoping problems we have all previously struggled with.

-just `npm install --save styled-components` 😎 and 🎊
+just `npm install --save-dev styled-components` 😎 and 🎊

+or cool bois do `yarn add styled-components`

 ### Tools